 The kitchen delivered and laid meals along the long counter of the corridor.
-The servant concubines distributed the meals throughout the harem.
+Servant concubines distributed the meals throughout the harem.

-The women of the harem lived according to a certain hierarchy.
+The women of the harem lived according to the certain hierarchy.
 They were the sultan’s mother, wives, sisters and daughters, as well as servant concubines.
 When new concubines arrived to the palace, they would first place them in a special dormitory for apprentices.
-They would receive a strict education in the Ottoman traditions and rules of Islam, reading and writing.
+They would receive their strict education in the Ottoman tradition and rules of Islam, also reading and writing.

 Based on their talents, they would tutor them in areas such as music, embroidery, sewing and belly dancing.
 Then, they would only select the most cultured, intelligent and beautiful girls to serve the sultan.
-They also received a private training, hoping to one day become the sultan’s favourite.
+They were also privately trained, hoping to one day become the sultan’s favourite.

-They would also select a number of concubines to marry the aghas (the aghas received education at the palace’s prestigious Enderun school and held top ranking positions in the Ottoman empire).
+They would also select a number of concubines to marry the aghas (aghas received education at the palace’s prestigious Enderun school and held top ranking positions in the Ottoman Empire).
 The other girls worked as servants and were doing laundry, cleaning and similar tasks.

 The concubines received salaries and clothing according to their rank and title.
 They served in the palace for a minimum of nine years.
 When they wanted to marry, they received their freedom with the document of liberty.
 The sultan covered every concubine’s wedding costs and provided a rather opulent dowry.